hardrock302/spring-security-mvc/user-service/README.md

 Import it into eclipse as an existing maven project and choose Run As->Spring Boot App It currently runs on port 8080, but it can be changed through the application.properties file

-It can be tested with postman through the localhost:8080/mood/users get/ register/ update/ delete/ endpoints respectively

 **Any operation save register now requires a json web token**